FedeDP/ncursesFM/README.md

 * libx11    -> check whether ncursesFM is started in a X environment or not.
 * sd-bus    -> needed for powermanagement inhibition functions, devices/iso mount and packages installation.
 * libudev   -> needed for devices/iso mount, useful only if compiled with sd-bus.
+* libblkid  -> for libblkid functions, useful only if compiled with libudev.
 * openssl   -> for shasum functions support.

 ## Runtime dependencies

 **required:**
-* ncurses, libarchive, glibc plus every optional build dep if compiled with its support.
+* ncurses, libarchive, glibc, util_linux plus every optional build dep if compiled with its support.

 **optional:**
 * if compiled with libx11 support: xdg-utils.